“[The Man That Got Away] may be the greatest song Harold Arlen ever wrote.” – Dorothy Kilgallen, 1953

 May 22, 1939: Babes In Arms filming consisted of scenes on the ‘Interior Mrs. Barton’s Dressing Room” and “Interior Sorro’s Office” (Judy was not in that scene) sets.
 Judy had a 9 a.m. call; lunch was 12:38-1:38.

 The assistant director’s notes state: “2:29-2:55 – move to Int.
 Sorro’s Office.
 Note: We could not finish this seq. in the dressing room until later on in the afternoon after Judy Garland could finish her schoolwork.
 She will be finished with same about 4:45”; “4:34-4:58 – Move back to Int.
 Mrs. Barton’s Dressing room – line and light original setup that we had to abandon due to Judy Garland’s schooling; 4:58-5:01 – wait for Judy Garland – getting on wardrobe/fixing hair; dismissed at 6 p.m.”

-It might have been taken the week before as Judy is in costume for her scenes on both the “Interior Continental Hotel” (“Eve Minard’s” hotel suite) and “Interior Joe’s Hotel Room” sets.
-Those scenes were shot May 13th through the 16th.
+It might have been taken the week before.
+Judy is in costume for her scenes on both the “Interior Continental Hotel” (“Eve Minard’s” hotel suite) and “Interior Joe’s Hotel Room” sets.
+Those scenes were shot from May 13th through the 16th.

 May 22, 1953: The news of Harold Arlen’s new song for Judy to sing in her upcoming film, A Star Is Born, “The Man That Got Away,” made Dorothy Kilgallen’s column.
 Kilgallen gets the name of the song wrong (“A One Man Woman Waiting for the Man Who Got Away”) and also states that Marlon Brando will play “Norman Maine,” but at least she’s right in her estimation that the song might be Arlen’s greatest.